openenclave/openenclave/new_platforms/docs/GettingStarted.md

 * [Getting Started with the Grapeboard](grapeboard.md)
 * [Building an Open Enclave TrustZone TA on Linux](linux_arm_dev.md)
 * [Running the Sample Client on the Grapeboard](sample_sockets.md#building-for-grapeboard)

+## Linux Host Application and ARM TrustZone Emulation

+QEMU provides an emulated ARM TrustZone environment to debug your REE and TEE code that faithfully reproduces the dynamics of real ARM TrustZone-capable hardware.
+You can use GDB or any GDB-compatible GUI to debug your code.

+* [Debugging OP-TEE TAs with QEMU)(ta_debugging_qemu.md)

 ## Windows Host Application and SGX Enclave (Intel SDK Required)